 If you are looking for ways to unprotect an Excel sheet without a password with the help of VBA, then you will find this article useful.
 Sometimes you may forget the password with which you have protected your sheet, and to solve this problem you can explore this article.

-3 Steps to Unprotect Excel Sheet without Password Using VBA
+Unprotect Excel Sheet Without Password Using VBA: 3 Simple Steps

 Here, we have the following dataset containing the records of sales and costs of some of the products of a company.
 But the sheet is protected with a password so we cannot make any changes here.
 To unprotect this sheet in the following steps we will show the ways to do this job easily with a VBA code.

-We have used Microsoft Office 365 version here, you can use any other versions according to your convenience.
+We have used Microsoft Office 365 version here, you can use any other version according to your convenience.

 Step-01: Opening Visual Basic Editor Window